Pauli resonance states in light nuclei: how they appear and how they can be eliminated

 \section{Method}

-In this paper we will use two types of two-cluster functions and thus two realizations of the RGM.
-The first type of functions realizes the standard form of the resonating group method and the second type realizes the advanced form of the RGM.
-Wave function of the first type for partition $A=A_{1}+A_{2}$ are
+In this paper we will use two types of two-cluster functions and, thus, two realizations of the RGM.
+The first type of functions represents the standard form of the resonating group method, and the second type realizes the advanced form of the RGM.
+The wave function of the first type for a partition $A=A_{1}+A_{2}$ reads